-All financial assets that do not meet the criteria for being measured at amortised cost, as described above, are measured at FVTPL.
+All financial instruments that do not meet the criteria for being measured at amortised cost, as described above, are measured at FVTPL.
 This includes assets that are held for trading or are part of a portfolio that is managed on a fair value basis.
-Currently there are no financial instruments held at FVOCI.
+The Company has no financial instruments classified as FVOCI.